BurdenOwl/burdenowl/README.md

 # hi hello, good meeting thee

-Abandoned account; coding is fucking dogshit.
+Abandoned account; coding is an atrocity to man.

 this is my profile and it's definitely a sight to behold. if you ever have the displeasure of meeting me in real life, please give me high fantasy books, and Milk Tea or Coffee (Black is fine, albeit a tad 苦い)